Photo by Kesennuma Tourism Authority at Mt. Tokusenjo

 Miyagi’s higher elevations are covered in deep snow all winter long, but some, like Mount Zao, remain accessible to hikers via guided tours.
 The guides know Miyagi’s mountains well and will lead you through stunning winter landscapes to see icy spectacles like frozen waterfalls and snow monsters.

 Lower elevations near the coast receive little snowfall.
 For those prepared for the cold, hikes here can be done without special gear even in winter.
 The lack of foliage and pure, cold air increase the clarity of the vistas.

 Recommended winter hike: Mt.
 Karou

-A popular destination for sunrise hikes in winter, Mount Karou is a low mountain near the coast in southern Miyagi.
+A popular destination for sunrise hikes in winter, Mount Karou is a low mountain near the coast lying right on the border between Miyagi and Fukushima.
 Its modest 271-meter summit offers hikers a bird’s eye view of the sun rising over the Pacific Ocean.
 The mountain receives little snowfall, making it a good winter hike even for those without winter mountaineering experience or equipment.

 Miyagi also offers a number of relatively flat trails through gorges, marshes, and the like.
 These trails lack the strenuous ascents of mountain hikes but rival them in tranquility and beauty.
 One of the most scenic and easily-accessible is the Omoshiroyama Gorge trail.
 Those looking for the trek of a lifetime should consider the Michinoku Coastal Trail, an epic 900-kilometer long trail that traverses nearly the entire Pacific coast of Tohoku.